 If one wishes to train Iron Palm one should seek competent instruction.
 Here is a quick list of don’ts to watch out for in training:

 - Don’t hit things that don’t have give – this will damage your joints.
 Whatever is stuck must have some give.

 - Don’t train sporadically – make sure you keep a regular, consistent practice.

 - Don’t be in too much of a hurry – if you damage yourself it will take a long time to repair and you can’t train with an injured hand.
 If you develop fluid in the joints they will become weaker not stronger.

 - Don’t strike with a tense arm – the arm should be relaxed and a conduit for force.
 If you strike a hard object with a tense arm the force goes back into the body and may, over time, even cause a stroke.

 - Don’t train without herbal medicine and accurate qigong – these things are important to aid the healing and development process.

 - Don’t live an irregular lifestyle – As with any body development process make sure you are getting enough sleep, good nutrition etc so the body has the resources it needs.

 Don’t alter the method whilst still learning.
 If you are learning from a skilled teacher have faith in the method, if unsure of any aspect ask.
 Don’t presume to be able to change things as you may not yet understand their importance.
-For those distance student interested in Iron Palm training check out the dvd and online resources at Iron Palm Productions.
-Watch out for the next article in this series where we will discuss various methods of hand training .
-Till then keep well and train hard!
-Chris The post Iron Palm training: What is it and why do it? appeared first on Tao Jia Martial Arts Manchester.
+For those distance student interested in check out our online Iron Palm training course.
+Or read the next article in this series where we will discuss various methods of iron hand training.